Data-Structures-Lab-UE20CS207/data-structures-lab-ue20cs207.github.io/index.md

 ## Prerequisites
 {: .post-list-heading }

-Before starting any assignments, please follow the steps shown [here]({{ site.baseurl }} {% link setup-github.md -%}) to create a GitHub account with your PES institution email IDs. **This step is mandatory**, as we will not be able to grade you without your SRNs.
+Before starting any lab assignments, please follow the steps shown [here]({{ site.baseurl }} {% link setup-students.md -%}) to create a GitHub account with your PES institution email IDs. **This step is mandatory**, as we will not be able to grade you without your SRNs.

 &nbsp;
 &nbsp;